SjoenH/keyboard-goat-dongle/README.md

 ## Overview

-The Keyboard Goat Dongle is an Arduino-based USB device that emulates a keyboard to send playful "goat" messages and change the desktop background of the connected computer.
+The Keyboard Goat Dongle is an Arduino-based USB device that emulates a keyboard to send playful "goat" messages to a Slack channel.
 This project is designed for ease of development and customization using Arduino.

 ## Features

 - Emulates a USB keyboard using Arduino.
 - Types out custom "goat" messages automatically.
-- Changes the desktop background to a goat-themed image (compatible with Windows and macOS).
+- Selects a random message from a predefined list.
 - Simple plug-and-play functionality.

 ## Requirements